Quantum Extended Crystal Super Pde's: Introduction

 Nowadays we can state that also at quantum level, high concentration of energy modifies geometry and produces noncommutative geometry.
 Thus the mass-energy, is nothing else that a property of the geometry involved to describe ''particles''.
 This becomes conjectured also after the first middle of the last century, thanks to the famous formula $E=mc^2$ and nuclear energy production experiments.
 To this purpose, let us recall the well known J. A. Wheeler's slogans: ''{\em mass without mass, charge without charge, field without field}'' and his pioneering works on the ''geometrodynamics''.
 (See, e.g., Refs.\cite{WHE1, WHE2, WHE3, MIS-THO-WHE}.)

 Our PDE's Algebraic Topology, developed in the category of (non)commutative manifolds, aims to follow this philosophy, building a new mathematics just able to allow a full geometrization of Physics.

 In some previous works we have characterized PDE's as extended crystals, in the sense that their integral bordism groups can be considered as extensions of suitable crystallographic subgroups.
 For such structures a geometric formulation of stability theory has been developed also.
-More recently such theory has been extended also to quantum (super) PDE's, i.e., PDE's built in the category $\mathfrak{Q}_S$ of quantum supermanifolds, as previously introduced by us.
-(See Refs.\cite{PRA24, PRA26, PRA27, PRA28, PRA29, PRA33}.)
+(See Refs.\cite{PRA24, PRA25, PRA26, PRA27, PRA28, PRA29}.)

-Aim of the present paper is to specialize our study to quantum supergravity Yang-Mills PDE's (quantum SG-Yang-Mills PDE's).
-This type of equations have been previously introduced by us in some recent works and appears very useful to encode quantum dynamics unifying, just at quantum level, gravity with the other fundamental forces of Nature, i.e., electromagnetic, weak and strong forces.\cite{PRA9, PRA10, PRA13, PRA14, PRA15, PRA16, PRA20, PRA21, PRA22, PRA23, PRA30, PRA31, PRA32, PRA33}.
+Aim of the present paper is to extended to quantum (super) PDE's, i.e., PDE's built in the category $\mathfrak{Q}_S$ of quantum supermanifolds, above formulations, and to study in some details quantum supergravity Yang-Mills PDE's (quantum SG-Yang-Mills PDE's).
+This type of equations have been previously introduced by us in some recent works and appears very useful to encode quantum dynamics unifying, just at quantum level, gravity with the other fundamental forces of Nature, i.e., electromagnetic, weak and strong forces.\cite{PRA9, PRA10, PRA13, PRA14, PRA15, PRA16, PRA20, PRA21, PRA22, PRA23, PRA30, PRA31, PRA32, PRA37, PRA38}.
 These equations extend, at quantum level, some superclassical ones, well known in literature about supergravity.
 (See, e.g., Refs.\cite{DEW, G-S-W, VNI, W-B, WES, WIT}.)
 In fact supergravity, as has been usually considered, is a classical field theory, that, in some sense comes from a generalization of Charles Ehresmann and \`Elie Cartan's differential geometry \cite{SHA}.\footnote{It is well known that the mathematical foundation of all gauge theories is to ascribe to C.Ehresmann, when he was a E. Cartan's student \cite{EHR}.} Then classical supergravity requires to be quantized.
 But in this way one discards nonlinear phenomena.
 In fact this quantization is obtained by means of so-called quantum propagators, that are just associated to linearizations of classical PDE's.
 Our formulation, instead, works directly on noncommutative manifolds ({\em quantum supermanifolds}), and the quantization is not more necessary.
 In fact, whether it is performed in this noncommutative framework, it can bee seen as a linear approximation of a more general nonlinear integration.
 In some previous papers this important aspect has been carefully proved.
 (See Refs.\cite{PRA23, PRA32}.)